bugloper/envalit/README.md

 $ gem install envalit
 ```

-### Rails Generator
+### Rails Setup

-Envalit provides a Rails generator to quickly set up your environment configuration:
+If you're using Rails, you can use our generator to quickly set up your environment configuration:

 ```bash
 $ rails generate envalit:install